 The mini Bulldog’s short coat should be easy to care for, requiring a weekly brush to remove any dead hairs.
 However, they will also require regular cleaning of their skin folds and wrinkles.
 These areas are prone to infection and irritation.

 Finding and Purchasing Mini Bulldog Puppies

+Mini Bulldogs are becoming increasingly popular, so you shouldn’t be hard-pressed to find a breeder.
 However, there unfortunately are a lot of bad breeders out there, especially those involved in creating miniature breeds.

+Check the puppy’s breathing.
+Are they breathing loudly, snorting and sniffling?
 Are their nostrils wide and free-flowing, or are they pinched shut?

+Also be sure to check the parent dogs too.
+Check their breathing as you did for the puppy.
 Also see if they can move without any signs of pain or lameness.